 No matter if you live in Arizona or Minnesota, these chickens will adapt to their environment.
 They do prefer colder temperatures, but they can still live almost anywhere.

-If you do live in a colder climate, a warm, covered shelter is a must.
+If you live in colder harsh conditions, a warm, covered shelter is a must.
 On the other hand, if you live in a warmer climate, they need a shelter that will help them cool off.

 They Can Fly!

 These chickens have excellent flying skills.
 They tend to perch on roofs of their coop or barn.
 Flying well is a great way for Icelandic chickens to escape if they sense danger.

 Because these chickens are self-sufficient, they are great for those looking to raise chickens for the first time or have slightly busy lifestyles.